SarahMangrum/SarahMangrum.GitHub.io/sample_project.md

 To perform my analysis, I uploaded the data and ran SQL queries using [**csvfiddle.io**](https://csvfiddle.io), an open-source tool.

 ## THE ANALYSIS

 The main purpose of the analysis was to look over the dataset of loans consisting of credits or grants and provide insights on the following questions:

--Only show the first 5 rows of the previous query
+-How many total transactions?

+-How many total transactions per country?

+--Who has the most loans?

 -Abbreviate one of the column names so it's easier to write

 -Show us all transactions from the Nicaragua (the country)?

--How many total transactions?

--How many total transactions per country??

 -What is the max owed to the IDA?

 -Which was the most recent to pay?

--Who has the most loans?